360° Immersive Video and Extended Reality (XR) in 2021May 20, 2021

 Benefits of Wowza’s Immersive Video Solutions:

-- Low Latency: Achieve sub-two-second latency by architecting your workflow with WebRTC.
+- Low Latency: Achieve sub-second latency by architecting your workflow with WebRTC.

 - Quality: Deliver 8K immersive video with passthrough streaming.